alhasapi/Razzi/README.md

 ## Note on The Effect Fallacy:
 FP is still dwelling inside that ethereal realm of platonic ideas where mathematical structures allegedly inhabit.
-In John Backus' Turing-award lecture (Can programming be liberated from the Von Neumann Style?), effects are often seen and presented as a hideous, nearly devilish behavior, which later finally finds its way into monads in Haskell.
+In John Backus' Turing-award lecture (Can programming be liberated from the Von Neumann Style?), effects are often seen and presented as a hideous, nearly devilish behavior.
+A middle path have been found finally through monads in Haskell.
 The fallacy resides in the fact that effect-free functional programs can turn at least into theorem provers, which is supposedly a good thing for a language, whithout any interaction which the "real word", making them useless.